 If the animal control agency or health department can't find the animal that bit you, if the animal shows signs of rabies after the bite or if a test shows that the animal has rabies, your doctor will probably want you to get a series of rabies shots also known as post-exposure prophylaxis.
 You need to get the first shot as soon as possible after the bite occurs.
 After you receive the first shot, your doctor will give you 6 more shots over a 28-day period.

 Getting a rabies shot, as well as other disease-prevention medical treatment, following a dog bite or animal attack can be a life-saving decision for dog bite victims.
-In a dog bite case handled by Attorney Chris Davis some time ago, an innocent man suffered a relatively minor dog bite from a strange dog that turned into a life-threatening infection.
+Dog bite attorney Chris Davis of Davis Law Group handled a dog bite case some time ago involving an innocent man suffered a relatively minor dog bite from a strange dog that turned into a life-threatening infection.
 Sadly, the infection eventually took the man's life, and the family was forced to hire our attorneys to pursue a wrongful death case on his behalf.
 It's always better to be safe than sorry, especially when it comes to your own personal health.